Timamousavi/finsentrix/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to [your-email@example.com].
+If you discover a security vulnerability within this project, please send an email to [fatemehmousavy@ut.ac.ir].
 All security vulnerabilities will be promptly addressed.

 ### Security Measures